Here in the MFL department we have a team of experienced language specialists in French, Spanish and German.

 - To practise a particular language skill in greater depth.

 More details about these extra support sessions:

 We have links with:

 New links are currently being built with a French school in Epinal, Collège Clémenceau.
 Years 7, 8 and 9 students have started to make contact with pen friends.
 They have written letters to their pen friends in both French and English and will receive letters in both languages.
 This means that students can read authentic French written by their peers in France, whilst practising their own French and English skills.
-In this way, students are able to practise important literacy skills, which meet the school’s literacy targets.
+In this way, students are able to practise important literacy skills, as set out in the school’s literacy policy.

 Trips to France and Spain have been arranged in alternate years since 2014.
 Visits have included trips to Paris and Barcelona.
 Students have stayed in hotels and travelled around to see the many sites of cultural interest.
 Opportunities to promote the use of the French and Spanish languages have been carefully planned into the trips to ensure that the students have returned feeling more confident about their language ability.
 They have also extended their language skills and have returned enthusing about the French and Spanish cultures.